KITrobotics/rll_sdk/docs/general/manual_installation.rst

 or `ROS Kinetic Kame <http://wiki.ros.org/kinetic/Installation>`_.
 Both are supported, but ROS Melodic Morenia is recommended for a new installation.

-Make sure to also install the dependencies for building packages as described in the instructions.
+Make sure to follow all the installation steps as described in the instructions, including installing the dependencies for building packages.
 One additional package needs to be installed as well:

 .. code-block:: shell